google/grr-doc/installing-grr-server/from-release-deb.md

     mysql> CREATE DATABASE grr;

     mysql> GRANT ALL ON grr.* TO 'grr'@'localhost';

+    mysql> CREATE USER 'fleetspeak'@'localhost' IDENTIFIED BY 'password';

+    mysql> CREATE DATABASE fleetspeak;

+    mysql> GRANT ALL ON fleetspeak.* TO 'fleetspeak'@'localhost';
     ```
     Please note: GRR is senstive to the MySQL's `max_allowed_packet` setting.
     Make sure it's not lower than 20971520.
 Creation of a new user is optional